Application Deadline: September 1, 2016 (Applications for 2017 will be accepted after July 1, 2016)

 9. Department Chair Information and Letter of Reference

-- The reference letter should include an assessment of the applicant and proposed research.
+- This reference letter should include an assessment of the applicant and proposed research.
 Certify that the applicant is a full-time, in-residence Ph.D. candidate, and provide an estimate of when the candidate will complete the requirements for his or her Ph.D.
-Include information on the candidate’s current source of support and pending applications for stipend support.
+Describe explicitly the support the department will provide to the student.
+Include any information on the candidate’s current source of support and pending applications for stipend support.
 If none are pending, please state this.

 - If the department has a training grant, please note if it is limited to a specific area and the area on which the grant focuses.
 Indicate how many graduate students are in the department and how many are supported by the training grant.

 10. Additional Letter

 A reference letter from an individual other than the thesis advisor, who is knowledgeable about the candidate’s scientific skills, must comment on the candidate’s potential for a career in research.

 Letters and third-party materials should not be uploaded by the applicant.
 The application process will request contact information, including an email address, for your chair, thesis advisor, and additional reference.
 These individuals will receive a prompt from the application system with instructions for uploading their document(s), which will be appended to the application.
 The deadline date for letters and third-party materials is September 15, 2017.